SinghShweta1517/SinghShweta1517/README.md

 A smart Android app using fingerprint authentication to mark and store attendance.
 Includes secure local data storage.

 ### 📰 MyNewsRoom (Native + News API)
-A responsive app that fetches and displays live news across categories using the News API.
-Includes search functionality.
+A responsive web app that fetches and displays live news across categories using the News API.
+Includes dark mode and search functionality.

 ### 🧠 AI Travel Planner App (React Native) – Ongoing
 An AI-powered travel app that suggests itineraries based on user preferences.
-Integrates UI and interactive maps (under development).
+Integrates chat-style UI and interactive maps (under development).

 ---